udytwr/dsa/README.md

 - `lib`: the folder to maintain dependencies
 - `bin\class\..`: the folder to all the compiled classes

-> *Warning!* The code present in this repository is subject to change, this is only here for future refernece.
+> *Warning!* The code present in this repository is subject to change, this is only here for future reference.